 Differences Among Pepper Cultivars

 The main differences aside from flavor among different types of sweet peppers are cosmetic.
-Sweet pepper varieties can come in a wide range of sizes and shapes, including a long, carrotlike shape, such as 'Cornito Gaillo'; small and rounded, such as 'Cherry Pick'; or large and blocky, such as 'King Arthur.'
+Sweet pepper selections can come in a wide range of sizes and shapes, including a long, carrotlike shape, such as 'Cornito Gaillo'; small and rounded, such as 'Cherry Pick'; or large and blocky, such as 'King Arthur.'
 Sheepnose pimento peppers are shaped like their descriptive namesake.

 While some peppers are filled with bitter seeds that must be removed before you eat the fruit, others, such as 'Yellow Sweetie' and 'Yum Yum Mix,' have far fewer seeds, if any.
 Different sweet pepper cultivars can be even sweeter than red bell peppers, but they follow the same basic color-to-flavor correlation, with green being the most bitter and red the sweetest.